durham-qlm/durham-qlm.github.io/join/howtoapply.md

 We recruit yearly for PhD students to join our group, research places are available across the experimental and theory teams.
 For further information contact team leaders or <a href="mailto:xnkr87@durham.ac.uk"> Dr. Hannah Williams</a> (PG Admissions Tutor - QLM).

-the QLM PG Open Day will take place on Monday 9th December.
+The QLM PG Open Day will take place on Monday 9th December.
 Book on [Here](https://forms.office.com/e/kb1w8pQaDm).

 ## How to apply: